Albert (federal electoral district)

 Albert was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1904.

-The district was proclaimed in the British North America Act 1867, and was abolished in 1903 when it was merged into King's and Albert riding.
+The district was proclaimed in the British North America Act 1867, based on the borders of Albert County.
+The district was abolished in 1903 when it was merged into King's and Albert riding.
 It consisted of the County of Albert.

 Members of Parliament

 This riding elected the following members of Parliament: